LiamS-H/card-confluence2.0/README.md

     [ ] tabautocomplete doesn't work
     [ ] make scryhover work on mobile
-    [ ] quickly toggling a query and disabling while loading leaves the loading state on
+    [ ] quickly toggling a query and disabling while loading leaves the loading state on [ ] queries symbols run away when you scroll down

 Add docs
   Argument explanation